Academic Employees (TA/AI)

 Work Authorizations

 Prior to arrival on campus, the Graduate Coordinator will send all new academic employees an online request that asks you to authorize a background check.
-This is the first step in creating the TA/AI appointment and can be accessed through this system.
+This is the first step in creating the TA/AI appointment.

 After you submit your background check authorization, you will then receive a follow-up request online asking you to begin the I-9 federal employment eligibility process.
 Please complete both the background check and I-9 online forms as soon as possible.
-Then, upon arrival on campus, you will need to present the following identification to the Graduate Coordinator to complete the process:
+In order to complete the I-9, you will need acceptable documentation.

 New international students cannot start this process early because they can only request a social security number after arrival in the USA and at least 2 days after registering for classes.
 Visit this page to learn about the process of obtaining a SSN.
 Immigration information such as the I-20 work authorization and the I-94 number is also needed in order to be hired.